thomasballinger/trellocardupdate/README.txt

 Bash Completion
 ---------------

-For now, just completes cards.
-Paste this into your bashrc: complete -C 'tu --listbashcompletions' tu
+For now, just completes cards and --flags.
+Paste this into your bashrc: complete -C 'tu --get-bash-completion' tu